 Some of the chemical properties of crystal violet include:

 - Insoluble in ether but soluble in alcohol, chloroform, and water.

 - Exothermic with reducing agents, releasing gaseous hydrogen.

 Crystal violet preparation

-It can also be synthesized via the reaction of N, N-dimethylaniline and Michler ketone in the presence of phosphorus oxychloride.
-It is then taken through azeotropic reaction with hydrochloric acid.
+It can also be synthesized via the reaction of N, N-dimethylaniline, and Michler ketone in the presence of phosphorus oxychloride.
+It is then taken through an azeotropic reaction with hydrochloric acid.
 After this, the compound is then recrystallized in hot water to generate the compound.